JoeyBernhardt/Nutrient_analysis/Homework3.md

          max_length = SLMAX)
 ```

-Pull out variables we will use in this analysis
+Pull out variables we will use in this analysis :blowfish:

 ```r
 ntbl <- ntbl %>%